 Magee Secondary School, located in the southwest Vancouver neighbourhood of Kerrisdale, began in 1912 with nine students in a small, upstairs room in the four room Eburne Superior School in Marpole, the site of the present day David Lloyd George School.
 The fall of 1913 saw the school move to its present day site at the corner of 49th Avenue and Maple street.
 At first Magee served all of Point Grey and Kerrisdale from Marpole, Shaughnessy and Dunbar.
 In total, twelve thousand one hundred and seventy seven acres of the municipality were served by the one high school, and during its first year at the present site, thirty-one students were in attendance.
 The next school in the area was built in 1917 when the eight room Point Grey opened.
 During the world wide Influenza Epidemic of 1918, Magee was closed while it served as a temporary hospital.
 At the end of the crisis, the student population grew to 183 students and the first large wing was built.
 In October of 2000, a modern, completely “new” Magee was officially opened.
 As a result of the ongoing collaborative efforts of teachers, students, and administrators, Magee continues to be an outstanding school.
 The school motto is: Esse Quam Videri – To Be – Rather than to seem to be.
 The school currently supports approximately 1250 students, of which over 450 are involved in the music department.
-One of Magee’s most famous music grads is Vancouver bandleader Dal Richards, who is still performing at the age of 92!
+One of Magee’s most famous music grads is Vancouver bandleader Dal Richards, who was still performing up until the age of 97!

 The Magee music program also receives extensive support from the school administration, the PAC, and our parent organization: The Magee Music Society.
 The Music Society raises over $10,000 annually to help support the following aspects of the music department: scholarships, festival fees, master class clinicians, instrument and equipment purchases, professional development, guest conductors, support for needy students to go on tour, uniforms and special events such as receptions for visiting ensembles and senior citizens.